 As a general rule, the Taurid showers do not exhibit strong peaks.
 The two Taurid showers tend to overlap and to plateau in activity during the first few weeks in November.
 On any given night, these rather slow-moving meteors produce the greatest numbers in the few hours after midnight, perhaps up to 10 meteors per hour on a moonless night.
 Although a modest shower, the Taurids can surprise you with a flamboyant fireball or two!

 The radiant points for these two November meteor showers – the South Taurids and North Taurids – are both in the constellation Taurus the Bull.
 If you trace the paths of shower meteors backward, you’ll find the meteors appear to radiate from a distinct point in the starry sky.
 As can be expected, the radiant point for the South Taurids is found in southern Taurus, while that of the North Taurids is found in northern Taurus.

 Taurus the Bull – the Taurid showers’ radiant point – climbs upward during the evening hours and reaches its highest point in the sky after midnight.
 As a general rule, the higher that Taurus appears in your sky, the more Taurid meteors that are likely to fly.
 Taurus itself is full of interesting things to see such as the Pleiades star cluster, the V-shaped Hyades cluster with bright Aldebaran in its midst.

 You don’t need to find Taurus to watch the Taurid shower, for these meteors streak all over the sky.

-Bottom line: Watch the South Taurid meteor shower show its stuff in early November 2013.
-Because the Taurids are known for putting out bright fireballs, you may see one or two on a dark November night.
+Bottom line: The annual South Taurid meteor shower peaks in early November 2014.
+Because the Taurids are known for putting out bright fireballs, you might even see one or two in the glare of the almost full moon.